r-lyeh-archived/heal/README.md

 - Heal is a lightweight C++ library to aid and debug applications.
 Requires C++11 (or C++03 with boost at least).
 - Heal is stand-alone.
 OS dependencies only.
 - Heal is cross-platform.
 Full API is only supported under Windows, for now.
 Feel free to tweak heal.cpp and add more OSes :)
-- Heal pollutes a few macros on purpose.
-Sorry but I think this is convenient.
 - Heal is BOOST licensed.

 ### Sample